-Weekly dosing - Administration of Prozac Weekly once weekly results in increased fluctuation between peak and trough concentrations of fluoxetine and norfluoxetine compared with once-daily dosing [for fluoxetine: 24% (daily) to 148% (weekly)].
+Weekly dosing - Administration of Prozac Weekly once weekly results in increased fluctuation between peak and trough concentrations of fluoxetine and norfluoxetine compared with once-daily dosing [for fluoxetine: 24% (daily) to 164% (weekly) and for norfluoxetine: 17% (daily) to 43% (weekly)].
 Plasma concentrations may not necessarily be predictive of clinical response.
-Peak concentrations from once-weekly doses of Prozac Weekly capsules of fluoxetine are in the range of the average concentration for 20-mec-daily dosing.
+Peak concentrations from once-weekly doses of Prozac Weekly capsules of fluoxetine are in the range of the average concentration for 20-mg once-daily dosing.
 Average trough concentrations are 76% lower for fluoxetine and 47% lower for norfluoxetine than the concentrations maintained by 20-mg once-daily dosing.
 Average steady-state concentrations of either once-daily or once-weekly dosing are in relative proportion to the total dose administered.
 Average steady-state fluoxetine concentrations are approximately 50% lower following the once-weekly regimen compared with the once-daily regimen.

-Cmax for fluoxetine following the once-weekly regimen compared with the once-daily regimen.
-In contrast, when the first 90-mg once-daily dose and the last 20-mg once-daily dose were separated by 1 week, Cmax values were similar.
+C{max} for fluoxetine following the 90-mg dose was approximately 1.7-fold higher than the C{max} value for the established 20-mg once-daily regimen following transition the next day to the once-weekly regimen.
+In contrast, when the first 90-mg once-weekly dose and the last 20-mg once-daily dose were separated by 1 week, C{max} values were similar.
 Also, there was a transient increase in the average steady-state concentrations of fluoxetine observed following transition the next day to the once-weekly regimen.
-In contrast, when the first 90-mg once-weekly dose and the last 20-mg once-daily dose by 1 week, Cmax values were similar.
-Also, there was a transient increase in the average steady-state concentrations of fluoxetine observed followin

-(see DOSAGE AND ADMINISTRATION).
+From a pharmacokinetic perspective, it may be better to separate the first 90-mg weekly dose and the last 20-mg once-daily dose by 1 week (see DOSAGE AND ADMINISTRATION).